peterszerzo/annacingi-com/static/cms/projects/hansel-gretel.md

 Produced by Teatro alla Scala.

-**Awards:** Premio Abbiati - Best Sets, Costumes, Lights and Video 2018.
+in 2018 Hänsel and Gretel was awarded [**Premio Abbiati**](http://www.classicvoice.com/rivista/mondo-classico/premio-abbiati-2018/) for Best Sets, Costumes, Lights and Video.